Moscow Olympic gold medallist hockey player Ravinder Pal Singh succumbs to COVID | Sports-Games

 Moscow Olympic gold medallist hockey player Ravinder Pal Singh succumbs to COVID

-Former India hockey player and a member of the 1980 Moscow Olympics-winning side, Ravider Pal Singh, died on Saturday morning in Lucknow after battling COVID-19 for nearly two weeks.
+Former India hockey player and a member of the 1980 Moscow Olympics-winning side, Ravinder Pal Singh, died on Saturday morning in Lucknow after battling COVID-19 for nearly two weeks.

 He was 60.

-Singh was admitted at the Vivekananda Hospital on April 24 after contracting the deadly virus.
+Singh was admitted to the Vivekananda Hospital on April 24 after contracting the deadly virus.

 But his condition suddenly deteriorated on Friday and he was put on a ventilator.